KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 When I did my annual physical later in the year, I found out that this approach was highly effective, more effective than I had imagined.

 Some favorite substitutions:
-* Hummus and triscuits instead of dairy-based dip and potatoe chips
+* Hummus and triscuits instead of dairy-based dip and potato chips
 * Grapes, strawberries, or blueberries instead of an egg, bacon, and croissant breakfast sandwich or afternoon snack containing refined sugar
 * A low cholesterol salad as a quick, healthy meal or snack
 * A salmon filet drizzled with olive oil, lemon juice, and a bit of honey, baked and served with steamed veggies or rice instead of a hamburger or dairy-based dinner